PPUC/docs/docs/ppuc_dmd/index.md

 Updating ZeDMDos requires a bit more work compared to DMDreader.

 1. Take a look at your Raspberry Pi, this is the bigger green board which is upside down over to the left.
 There should be a specific number on there, ranging from 1-45.
 This number tells you which software file you need to install in step 2.
 2. Install the required files.
-[Click here to go to the folder!](https://www.youtube.com/watch?v=os4mv_8jWfU) Having kept the number from step 1 mind, go to the `ZeDMDos software files` folder and download `YourNumberHere.zip`.
+[Click here to go to the folder!
+PPUC/DMD [0.4.0]](https://www.youtube.com/watch?v=os4mv_8jWfU) Having kept the number from step 1 mind, go to the `ZeDMDos software files` folder and download `YourNumberHere.zip`.
 3. All colorization files have received an update which decreases the loading time marginally.
 From the `Colorizations` folder, click on the colorization of choice and download the `serum.cROMc` file.
 Keep this file as is and do not rename it.
 4. Take the Micro SD card out of your Raspberry Pi. __IMPORTANT: the supporter editions are hardware protected, you have to reuse the same SD card!__ Now get a MicroSD card reader, or a laptop which has the correct slot built in.
 Boot up your PC or laptop and insert the MicroSD card.
 [Click here for a video on how to update the ZeDMDos software!](https://drive.google.com/file/d/12rZP5NDtXh-hpvE5iITfu5ZzG9rINzXC/view)